Cambrian34/EnglishToMorseCode/README.md

 ### Compilation

-To compile the program, run:
+-To compile the program, run:

 bash/Terminal
 make

-Running the Program
+-Running the Program
-After compilation, execute the program with:
+-After compilation, execute the program with:

 bash/Terminal
 ./morse
-Follow the on-screen instructions to select the desired conversion type and input the string to be converted.
+-Follow the on-screen instructions to select the desired conversion type and input the string to be converted.

-Cleaning Up
+-Cleaning Up
-To remove compiled files, run:
+-To remove compiled files, run:

 bash/Terminal
 make clean